gooddata/gooddata-ui-sdk/libs/sdk-model/api/sdk-model.api.md

 export function isAbsoluteDateFilter(obj: any): obj is IAbsoluteDateFilter;

 // @public
+export function isArithmeticMeasure(obj: any): obj is IMeasure<IArithmeticMeasureDefinition>;

+// @public
-export function isArithmeticMeasure(obj: any): obj is IArithmeticMeasureDefinition;
+export function isArithmeticMeasureDefinition(obj: any): obj is IArithmeticMeasureDefinition;

 // @public
 export function isAttribute(obj: any): obj is IAttribute;